qemu/qemu/docs/devel/testing.rst

   def test(self):
       do_something()

+You can also add ``:avocado: tags=flaky`` to the test meta-data so only the flaky tests can be run as a group:

+.. code::

+   env QEMU_TEST_FLAKY_TESTS=1 ./pyvenv/bin/avocado \
+      run tests/avocado -filter-by-tags=flaky

 Tests should not live in this state forever and should either be fixed or eventually removed.

-To run such tests locally you will need to set the environment variable.
-For example:

-.. code::

-   env QEMU_TEST_FLAKY_TESTS=1 ./pyvenv/bin/avocado run \
-      tests/avocado/boot_linux.py:BootLinuxPPC64.test_pseries_tcg

 Uninstalling Avocado
 ~~~~~~~~~~~~~~~~~~~~